baoisnotruski/rpo/rpo_content.md

 Learn More.

 #### IT Outsourcing (Place as first)
-We go beyond just helping you hire top IT talents.
+Our services is more than just helping you sign top IT talents.
 We help you manage your dedicated IT team remotely or in our built-for-techies office.
 We provide you with a workforce and project management tool to ensure your team performs up to your standards.
-Discover enhanced recruiment
+Discover enhanced recruitment

 #### What Sets Us Apart
-We developed a platform that you will love to use.

 Dedicated IT recruiters handpick the best resumes and screen top potentials.
-What you get are recommendations that strongly match your ideal candidate.
+You get only recommendations that strongly match your ideal candidate.

 #### Talent Management Tool
+We developed a platform that you will love to use.
 We provide our partners with their own talent management tool where they can track and manage not only our candidate endorsements but their in-house candidates as well.

-Through this tool, they can easily move candidates, automate email communications, and streamline coordination with their hiring partners.
+Do routine recruitment task the easy way: track candidates, automate email communications, and streamline coordination with us, your hiring partners.

 #### Partnership over Transaction
 We treat our clients as business partners.
 When we endorse a candidate, we consider the impact that they will make in an organization.
 We believe that the tech community can grow if we go beyond completing transactions and into establishing connections.